-It is pleasing that more than 675 residents took the time to respond to the consultation process and help shape Community Safety priorities for their local area.
-In addition, Community Safety also made contact with a wide range of local community and voluntary groups and Council services to seek their views and to ensure that the consultation fully reflected issues taking place locally.

-The consultation showed that the key findings outlined within the Strategic Assessment were similar to the concerns expressed by residents and partners.
-However, a greater emphasis was placed on burglary, theft-related offences and youth-related disorder.
-Environmental issues also were found to be an area of concern for local residents - particularly signal crimes such as graffiti, fly-tipping and dog-fouling.
+It is pleasing that in excess of XXXX local residents provided feedback on the themes and priorities and we made contact with a wide range of local community and voluntary groups and Council services to seek their views.
+The consultation process showed that the findings outlined within the Strategic Assessment were similar to the concerns expressed by respondents.
+However, a greater emphasis was placed on burglary and theft-related offences as well as youth-related disorder.
+Environmental issues also were found to be an area of concern for local residents - particularly graffiti, fly-tipping and dog-fouling.